State Guardianship Laws: Examples

 The statute on guardianships for incapacitated persons requires that the court find the "least restrictive form of guardianship to assist persons who are only partially incapable of caring for their needs."
 The statute also confirms the legislative intent that incapacitated persons function and live as independently as possible, managing their finances and developing their potential for self-sufficiency.

 Regarding the guardian of a minor, the statute states that the court will choose the guardian for any minor under the age of fourteen.
 A minor over the age of fourteen may suggest his or her own guardian and the court will try to honor that request.
 If the court doesn't find the guardian desired by the minor to be appropriate, it will appoint another guardian.

-Regarding the care of a mentally ill person by a guardian, the statute declares that a guardian won't have the authority to commit the ward to a mental institution or agree to the administering of "antipsychotic medication" unless the court first finds that such an action is in the "best interests" of the ward and then authorizes such a commitment or treatment.
+With regard to the care of a mentally ill person by a guardian, the statute declares that a guardian won't have the authority to commit the ward to a mental institution or agree to the administering of "antipsychotic medication" unless the court first finds that such an action is in the "best interests" of the ward and then authorizes such a commitment or treatment.

 Regarding persons with disabilities, the spouse (if the incapacitated person is married) or parents of an incapacitated person may make a testamentary appointment of a guardian for the incapacitated person in their will.
 Such an appointment by a spouse or parent becomes effective if, after the incapacitated person and the person giving him or her care or the "nearest adult relative" has received twenty days written notice and "the guardian files acceptance of appointment in the court."